canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 // My Neighbor Totoro
 ```

-Notice how this time we have nested two LINQ methods.
+Notice we wrote two LINQ methods nested.
 The result from `Where` will be the input of `Select`.

 For more readability, we often align the nested LINQ methods vertically by the (`.`) dot.

-### Any
+### 2. Any

-**The Any method check if a collection is empty.
-Also, it checks if a collection has at least one element matching a condition.** It returns either `true` or `false`.
+**The Any method checks if a collection is empty.
+Also, it checks if it has at least one element matching a condition.
 It doesn't return a new collection.
+It returns either `true` or `false`.**

 Let's see if we have watched movies with a low rating.